CSS is the language for describing the presentation of Web pages, including colors, layout, and fonts. (www.w3.org)

 Internal CSS :

-If you have a unique style, use an internal CSS that only used in one single HTML page.
+If you have a unique style, use an internal CSS that is only used in one single HTML page.
 Place the internal CSS inside the <style> element within the <head> section.

 <!DOCTYPE html>